stackroute/CognitiveAssistant/README.md

 Platform for
   - Custom building
   - Assembling and integrating
-Interactive (speec & text) Bot with your application or on our web app
+Interactive (speech & text) Bot with your application or on our web app